borzari/CMSSW_SPRACE_2018/README.md

 Now you can take a break and have some fun.
 Come back after couple hours and check the status again.

 From the bottom of the output, you can see the name of the dataset and the DAS link to it.
 Congratulations!
 This is the your first CMS dataset.

-  - 1) What is the dataset name you published?